A (1.999999)-approximation ratio for vertex cover problem: A (1.999999)-approximation algorithm on arbitrary graphs

-\textbf{Corollary 2.} To produce a performance ratio of 1.999999 for problems with $z_{VCP}^*\geq\frac{n}{2}$, we should solve SDP (6) on $G2$.
-Then, if the solution of SDP (6) does not meet the Property (1), we have a performance ratio of 1.999999.
-Otherwise, the VCP problem on the bipartite graph $G'_\varepsilon$ is simple, and because $\mid V_\varepsilon \mid\geq 0.989999n$, solving such a simple problem produces a performance ratio of 1.999999. \\
+\textbf{proposition 2.} To produce a performance ratio of 1.999999 for problems with $z_{VCP}^*\geq\frac{n}{2}$, we should solve the SDP model (4) on $G2$.
+Then, the performance ratio of the solution is 1.999999, if it does not meet the Property (1).
+Otherwise, we can solve the VCP problem on the bipartite graph $G_\varepsilon$, where $\mid V_\varepsilon \mid\geq 0.989999n$, to produce a performance ratio of 1.999999. \\

-Moreover, based on Theorem (1) and Corollary (2), to produce a performance ratio of 1.999999 for problems with $z_{VCP}^*<\frac{n}{2}$, it is sufficient to produce an extreme optimal solution for the LP relaxation of the model (1). \\ \\ \textbf{Theorem 7.} The following LP model has a unique optimal solution that corresponds to an extreme optimal solution for the LP relaxation of the model (1).
+Moreover, based on the Theorem (1) and the Proposition (2), to produce a performance ratio of 1.999999 for problems with $z_{VCP}^*<\frac{n}{2}$, it is sufficient to produce an extreme optimal solution for the LP relaxation of the model (1) and introducing $G2$ based on $G_{0.5}$. \\ \\ \textbf{Theorem 10.} The Optimal solution of the following LP model corresponds to an extreme optimal solution of the LP relaxation of the model (1).

-\textbf{Proof.} The feasible region of the model (7) is an optimal face of the feasible region of the LP relaxation of the model (1).
-Therefore, its extreme optimal points correspond to the extreme optimal points of the LP relaxation of the model (1).
-Due to the properties of these extreme points, introduced in Lemma (1), and the objective coefficients of model (7), it is not possible to have more than one optimal extreme point.
-In other words, based on the priority weights on the decision variables of the model (7), its optimal solution corresponds to the unique extreme point solution of the following algorithm. \\ \textbf{Step 0.} Let k=1 and $z^*$ be the optimal value of the LP relaxation of the model (1). \\ \textbf{Step k.} Solve the following LP model.
+\\ \textbf{Proof.} The feasible region of the model (5) is an optimal face of the feasible region of the LP relaxation of the model (1), and its optimal solution corresponds to the solution of the following algorithm, based on the priority weights of the decision variables. \\ \textbf{Step 0.} Let k=1 and $z^*$ be the optimal value of the LP relaxation of the model (1). \\ \textbf{Step k.} Solve the following LP model. \\

-Let k=k+1.
+\\ Let k=k+1.
 If $k<n$ repeat this step, otherwise, the solution $x^*$ is an extreme optimal solution of the LP relaxation of the model (1)$\ \diamond$ \\